tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 php artisan stimulus:install
 ```

-Let's change our main `app.js` file to import the `libs/index.js` file instead of each lib file:
+Let's change our main `app.js` file to import the `libs/index.js` file instead of each lib file and remove the Alpine setup from there as well:

 ```js
 import 'bootstrap';